maciej-123/Advanced-Macropad/README.md

 -Generic controls such as Ctrl+C and Ctrl+V as well as Ctrl+W and Ctrl+Shift+T for opening and closing tabs in google chrome.

-Availible Joystick and Rotary Encoder Functions:
+Joystick and Rotary Encoder Functions:

    Joystick menu
    1 - mouse